 Next is recycling.
 This is one of the easiest to implement by simply encouraging all our staff and guests to sort and recycle their waste.
 Inevitably we end up with single-use plastics which we cut down and fill tightly into plastic bottles creating plastic eco-bricks that are going towards a building project.
 Similarly, food waste goes to local pigs and chickens ensuring we fill landfills with as little as possible.

-A few more no brainers, everyone is encouraged to save energy by switching of lights, radiators and appliances when not needed (signs up all over the chalets).
+A few more no-brainers, everyone is encouraged to save energy by switching off lights, radiators, and appliances when not needed (signs up all over the chalets).
 Operating with a paperless booking system making life simpler and saving trees in the process.
-Where we can, we use natural, environmentally friendly and paraben-free cleaning products which cause less harm to the environment compared to other products on the market.
-Finally, with efficient chalet heating and bio hot water systems in place it helps us to maintain the perfect in-house temperature with minimal burning of natural resources.
+Where we can, we use natural, environmentally friendly, and paraben-free cleaning products which cause less harm to the environment compared to other products on the market.
+Finally, with efficient chalet heating and bio hot water systems in place, it helps us to maintain the perfect in-house temperature with minimal burning of natural resources.

 Finally offsetting carbon which we believe all in our industry should be pushing towards.
 This season, we’re working closely with Carbon Footprint to offset all our operations and all those of our guests, including all return flights.
 In addition to this, we are currently gearing up for our very own tree-planting project that will take place at the end of this season.
 The project will happen in Bulgaria local to the chalets to push us into being climate positive whilst actively contributing to the UNESCO heritage site that gives us so much.

 Whilst we understand that some of the above may be difficult to implement in larger industry we strongly believe that it’s essential that tourism companies adapt to facilitate climate change and that those looking to ski responsibly seek out smaller more ethical companies.